 After suffering an injury, it is important to find out how a personal injury claim works, and the usual steps involved.
 Every personal injury case is unique, but generally proceeds through the same sequence.

 The most urgent issue is to get a full medical assessment.
 Many personal injury cases are associated with car accidents, with the injured transported to the hospital by emergency services.
 Even if you feel you are not seriously injured, it is imperative that you are evaluated by a medical professional within a short period of time.
 Some very serious injuries are not immediately apparent, and a closed head injury is potentially fatal.
-Always go to a doctor, tell the doctor you were involved in an accident (whether a car accident, slip and fall, or other injury) and have your condition evaluated.
+Always go to a doctor, tell the doctor you were involved in an accident (whether a car accident, motorcycle crash, slip and fall, or other injury) and have your condition evaluated.
 If you wait to go to the doctor, the insurance company may attempt to assert that you were not seriously injured.

 Find a Personal Injury Lawyer

 An injury lawyer should be contacted as early as possible after the injury occurs.
 To file a claim or establish the facts relevant to filing a lawsuit against a liable party, all evidence supporting the case must be collected and preserved.
 Any case that involves injuries that are serious, such as broken bones, head injuries, severe cuts and abrasions, or other injury that renders you unable to work is far better handled by a legal professional.
 Choose an attorney who will represent you on a contingency fee basis so you owe no legal fees unless your case is resolved favorably.